Amy Lippert, NTP

 6. Once the oven and Dutch oven are to temperature, carefully remove and sprinkle flour on the bottom or line with an over sized piece of parchment paper.

-7. Carefully scrape the dough into the Dutch oven and sprinkle a little flour over the top if desired.
+7. Carefully scrape the dough using a bowl scraper into the Dutch oven and sprinkle a little flour over the top if desired.

 8. Cover and bake for 20-minutes to allow the bread to steam.